AMID Logo E-BAY Logo

 Customs Rules | Carriers Rules | Reading Rates | Avoiding Mistakes

-However, motorized vehicles that require DMV (U.S. Department of Motor Vehicles) registration (autos, trucks, motorcycles, mopeds, jet skis, ATVs, etc.) will NOT be permitted to move out the USA as LCL freight.
+However, motorized vehicles that require DMV (U.S. Department of Motor Vehicles) registration (autos, trucks, motorcycles, mopeds, jet skis, ATVs, etc.) will NOT be permitted to move out of the USA as LCL freight.
 U.S. Customs does not recognize any ocean carrier's warehouse (Container Freight Station - CFS) as an inspection site.

 Shipping motor vehicles from the USA